-To date, the Commission has issued the report/complaint forms, report/complaint procedures and media disclosure release.
+To date, the Commission has issued the report/complaint forms, and the report/complaint procedures.

 The Commission meets at such times as necessary, currently at least once a month.

 Decisions of the Commission are taken by a majority of votes.
 The Chairman has an additional casting vote in any case in which the voting is equal.

 Three Commissioners are required for a quorum.

 Meetings are not open to the public due to the sensitive nature of the discussions.
 Minutes of the meetings are posted to our website once confirmed at the next meeting.

 Under the Law, Commissioners are required to disclose their interests, including their pecuniary interests.
 Commissionser are required to sign the Commission's conflict of interest policy and make any required filings under the Standards in Public Life Act.
 Also, Commissioners recuse themselves from any matter where they have or may have a conflict of interest.

 The primary purpose of the Anti-Corruption Commission is to receive, consider and (where appropriate) reports of corruption offences under the Anti-Corruption Law.

 The primary purpose of the Commission for Standards in Public Life is to establish standards of honesty, consistency and competence for persons in public life, in order to ensure the of corruption or conflicts of interest through maintaining the register of interests.